Processing Your Objection

 - reach an agreement with you on a reasonable deadline for submitting additional arguments and documents and confirm it in writing;

 - make a decision based on the facts, the evidence you submitted and the applicable legislation.

 In considering the objection, the officer looks at:

 - interpretation bulletins;

 - legal interpretations and opinions of Revenu Québec; and

 - Revenu Québec's current administrative practices.

-If you submit facts or documents that we did not previously see, we may forward them to the person who first handled your file (for example, an auditor) for an initial review.
+If you submit facts or documents that we haven not already seen, we may forward them to the person who first handled your file (for example, an auditor) for an initial review.

 If the new facts or documents make it possible to settle the dispute in a manner that is satisfactory to you, we will issue you a notice of reassessment and close your file.
-Otherwise, an objections officer will analyze your file and make a decision.
+Otherwise, a tax dispute processing officer will analyze your file and make a decision.

 You can file a contestation or appeal with the court if you did not receive a response from us within 180 days of the date of your objection.